DevD1092/face_emotion_recog/README.md

 * Summary_sup_learn -- Summary of the CNN architecture, parameter tuning and their impacts, and final accuracy results.

+* Final_results -- A summary of the final results achieved both from the supervised and semi-supervised learning.

 * Folder - semi -- Contains the source code files for semi-supervised learning implementation (using Ladder network) -- Folder details are as below.

 * cnn_clean.py -- For saving the clean encoder model and weights.